-E-Cycle Washington is a free program that makes it easy for Washington residents to recycle their broken, obsolete, or worn-out electronics.
+E-Cycle Washington is a free program that makes it easy for Washington residents to recycle certain broken, obsolete, or worn-out electronics.

 Electronic products contain valuable materials that can be recycled and toxic chemicals that should be kept out of the landfill.